getsentry/sentry-replay/README.md

 ## Setup

-To set up the integration add the following to your Sentry initialization.
+To set up the integration, add the following to your Sentry initialization.
 Several options are supported and passable via the integration constructor.
 See the [configuration section](#configuration) below for more details.

 ```javascript